 Our antique bungalow is made almost entirely from the old-growth Douglas fir readily available back in 1913 on Vancouver Island.
 Its original footprint and exterior cladding were intact when I bought it, although several sections along the base of the building would require replacing when the exterior was finally repaired.
-And, best of all, it turns one hundred in 20o13, which is a pretty good go for a wooden artifact and, I feel, a cause for celebration.
+And, best of all, it turns one hundred in 2013, which is a pretty good go for a wooden artifact and, I feel, should be a cause for celebration.

 |Faux rock foundation, stuccoed walls, window frames submerged, detailing minimized|